xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 the prototype of the signature with parameters and highlight the first parameter.

-The default is empty parentheses.
+The default is to fill out the parameters.

 6.5.3 Single proposals